Samothracesmile/dmri_pkg/README.md

 # dmri_pkg
-The package for dMRI analysis and harmonization
+The package for dMRI analysis and harmonization.